rackerlabs/docs-dedicated-networking/load-balancer/src/docs/load-balancer.api.v2/api.md

-## Assign node to virtual IP
+## Assign node to Virtual IP

-Use the virtual IP node configuration operations to add or remove a specified node from the virtual IP configuration.
+Use the Virtual IP node configuration operations to add or remove a specified node from the Virtual IP configuration.

 *When assigning a node to a virtual, this field is required: account_number*